 Petite choux ($5), popular in both France and Italy, is made here with smoked salmon and goat cheese mousse on a set of airy pastry puffs.
 Think of it as a savoury version of an eclair.

-Another apéros worth mentioning is the polpette beef and pork meatballs.
+Another apéros worth mentioning is the polpette beef and pork meatballs ($5).
 Deriving influence from the Italian side of the coastline, the balls sit on a bed of ricotta and come slathered in a flavourful tomato sauce.

 When it comes to mains, a section on the menu: "Montagne" includes meatier options found in the mountain regions of southern Italy and France.
 The saucisse ($20) will get you three kinds of sausage on a plate.

 Merguez, toulouse and duck sausage are served with a side of dijon.
-It's unfortunate it doesn't come as a complete meal considering the cost, though mushrooms dressed in garlic and pecorino cheese can be added for an extra charge ($12).
+It's unfortunate it doesn't come as a complete meal considering the cost, though mushrooms (shiitake, oyster and portobello) dressed in garlic and pecorino cheese can be added for an extra charge ($15).

 Tartare de boeuf ($22) is made here with beef tenderloin, gherkins (also known as tiny pickles), capers, grainy mustard and toasted baguette.
 The usual raw egg yolk garnish is missing, but the cut of beef works overtime to provide the right amount of fat for flavour.

 Although it's hard for me to tap into the longtime European custom of eating raw meat, I give it a try.
 After a few bites, I've decided to stick to enjoying my tenderloin in the form of filet mignon.

 It's hard to imagine Mediterranean cuisine without seafood, with plenty of dishes of the region making use of the myriad of fish found in the body of saltwater, and Domaine Mamo follows suit.